eclipse-sensinact/org.eclipse.sensinact.gateway/docs/southbound/device-factory/tuto-parser.md

 ### Setup the project

-The custom parser we will create in this section is a simple Maven Java project.
+The custom parser we will create in this section will be structured as a Maven parent project and 2 modules:

-We will consider that the classes written in this tutorial are all in the `org.eclipse.sensinact.doc.tutorial.parser` Java package.

-Here is the POM file to construct the parser bundle:
+  * Parent Maven project: defines commons properties and dependencies versions
+    * Implementation project: implementation of the custom device factory parser
+    * Feature project: definition of the sensiNact feature JSON file and creation of the dependencies repository

+This structure is recommended to write a new module, as it eases the creation of the repository to add your feature, its modules and its dependencies to a sensiNact distribution.

+#### Parent POM file

+First, we need to create the parent project folder, then named `${PROJECT_ROOT}` in this tutorial.
+We then create the the file `${PROJECT_ROOT}/pom.xml` with the following content.
+It defines the parent Maven project with the implementation submodule, the common properties and the dependencies versions.
+We will add the feature submodule later.

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0"
   xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"